Equatorial Guinea

 Address: Moscow 119017, Pogorelsky Per.
 7, Blgd 1

-Tel./fax: +7 495 953 2766; +7 492766;
+Telephone/Fax: +7 495 953 2766; +7 495 953 3563

 Honorary Consul of Equatorial Guinea in Bulgaria

-Mr. Vladimir KISOV
+Mr. Vladimir KISYOV

-Plovdiv 4000, 6A Slivnitsa Str., 1st floor
+Plovdiv 4000, 6A Slivnitsa St., floor 1

-Tel: +359 2 888 704 027
+Telephone: +359 2 888 704 027

 Fax: +359 32 650 599

-Email: [email protected]
+E-mail: [email protected]

 General information

-(1.)
 Security level:

-Customs requirements
+Customs requirements:

 The import of alcohol is prohibited.

-Drug use and possession is usually punishable by imprisonment.
+Narcotics use and possession is usually punishable by imprisonment.

-It is strictly forbidden to photograph the Presidential Palace, ports, airports and military sites, for which you can be arrested.
+It is strictly forbidden to photograph the presidential palace, ports, airports and military sites, for which you can be arrested.
 Permission from the Ministry of Information and Tourism is required to photograph any other sites.

 Travel papers and visas

-International passport, which must be valid for at least six months from the date of entry into the country.
+An international passport that is valid for at least six months from the date of entry into the country.

-Your passport must have at least one full blank page in order for the entry visa for the country to be affixed to it.
-There should be no previous visa on the back of this page other than border control stamps.
+Your passport must have at least one completely blank page so that the entry visa can be affixed to it.
+There should be no other visa stamps on the back of this page other than the border control stamps.

 Competitive service

-Certifications and legalizations
+Certifications and legalizations:

-In order to be valid in Bulgaria, all documents issued by the competent authorities of Equatorial Guinea to Bulgarian citizens should be stamped by the Ministry of Foreign Affairs of Equatorial Guinea.
-They should then be certified either by the Bulgarian Embassy in Abuja (in which case prior certification by the Embassy of Equatorial Guinea in Abuja is required) or by the Embassy of Equatorial Guinea in Moscow (in this case the certifications of the Consular Section of the Embassy of Equatorial Guinea is also to be certified by the Bulgarian Embassy in Moscow).
+They should then be certified either by the Bulgarian Embassy in Abuja (in this case a prior certification by the Embassy of Equatorial Guinea in Abuja is also required) or by the Embassy of Equatorial Guinea in Moscow (in this case the certification by the Consular Office of the Embassy of Equatorial Guinea is also certified by the Bulgarian Embassy in Moscow).

 Thereafter, the documents must be translated into Bulgarian by an authorized Translation Agency in Bulgaria, and the translation certified by the Department of Certification and Legalization of the Ministry of Foreign Affairs of Bulgaria.

-European Emergency Travel Document
+European Emergency Travel Document: